 When you put your PC into sleep mode, it normally waits until you press a button before it wakes from sleep – but you can have your PC automatically wake from sleep at a specific time.

 This can be particularly useful if you want your PC to wake and perform downloads in off-peak hours or start other actions before you wake up in the morning — without running all night.

 Setting a Wake Time

 To have the computer automatically wake up, we’ll create a scheduled task.
-To do so, open the Task Scheduler by typing Task Scheduler into the Start menu (or Start Screen if you are using Windows 8.x) and pressing Enter.
+To do so, open the Task Scheduler by typing Task Scheduler into the Start menu if you are running Windows 10 or 7 (or Start Screen if you are using Windows 8.x) and pressing Enter.